The TakeOver: Reception

 DamienMcFerran of Nintendo Life rated the game positively, saying it was "worth the time and money" compared to Streets of Rage 4.
 He cited the game's character sprites and lack of online play as downsides, but praised the soundtrack and Yuzo Koshiro's contribution.
 Matthias Schmid of 4Players also rated it positively, calling it "surprisingly competent".
 The game was reviewed by Gameplay magazine in 2019.

+Sequel

+Takeover 2, a sequel to The TakeOver, was previewed in March 2026.
+In addition to expanded game mechanics, it will reportedly feature local multiplayer co-op as well as remote gameplay.
+Takeover 2 is scheduled to be released on Steam on September 10, 2026.